Dental Veneers and Lumineers (no prep veneers)

 A porcelain laminate veneer is a thin layer of dental ceramic material that is fixed to the outer surface of a tooth with a special resin adhesive.
-Veneers essentially replace tooth enamel.
+In short, dental veneers replace a thin layer of dental enamel creating a perfect aesthetic appearance.
 They enhance teeth cosmetically by masking a variety of minor to moderate dental imperfections.
 Working with dentists to pick an appropriate shade of porcelain, dental technicians can skillfully replicate natural enamel.
 Veneers do not stain the way teeth do, and can last seven to 20 years or even longer.
 That's because porcelain is hard, strong, durable, translucent in an attractive, glass-like way, and highly resistant to chemical attack.

 Benefits of Veneers